do i need to seal fundamentals bricks?

 how do i take care of my clé guild fundamentals bricks?

-see our clé guild fundamentals installation & maintenance guides for more information.
+see clé guild fundamentals material guidelines for more information.

 what type of finish should i expect with this collection?